konflux-ci/build-definitions/README.md

 Shellspec tests can be run by invoking `hack/test-shellspec.sh`.

+### StepActions

+The StepActions can be found in the `stepactions` directory.
+StepActions are not yet bundled.

 ## Release

 Release is done by (better leave it to the [push pipeline](.tekton/push.yaml)):